International Senior Thesis Research Grant Awardees

 Social Policy and Legal Studies, School of Education and Social Policy ‘25

 Kaylyn Ahn received the Academic Year International Senior Thesis Grant in 2024.
-With support from the Buffett Institute, Kaylyn travelled to Sarajevo, Bosnia-Herzegovina and Belgrade, Serbia to conduct research for her thesis “A Divergent Justice: A Comparative Analysis of Command Responsibility in the Legal Systems of Bosnia-Herzegovina and Serbia.”
+With support from the Roberta Buffett Institute, Kaylyn travelled to Sarajevo, Bosnia-Herzegovina and Belgrade, Serbia to conduct research for her thesis “A Divergent Justice: A Comparative Analysis of Command Responsibility in the Legal Systems of Bosnia-Herzegovina and Serbia.”
 She investigated how international humanitarian law has been incorporated differently across states, leading to stark contrasts in war crimes prosecutions.
 Her work assessed the legal and political challenges of aligning international law with local justice systems and explored new insights into how post-war societies confront accountability.
 Yuliia Chernova

 History and Economics, Weinberg College of Arts and Sciences ‘27

 Yuliia Chernova received the Summer International Senior Thesis Grant in 2025.
-With the Buffett Institute’s support, Yuliia travelled to Finland and Germany to conduct research for her thesis “Neutrality and Diplomacy: Finland’s Post-WWII Economic Recovery Amid Geopolitical Tensions.”
+With the Roberta Buffett Institute’s support, Yuliia travelled to Finland and Germany to conduct research for her thesis “Neutrality and Diplomacy: Finland’s Post-WWII Economic Recovery Amid Geopolitical Tensions.”
 She examined how Finland’s political balancing act—maintaining neutrality between East and West without formally joining the Non-Aligned Movement—played a key role in its rapid post-WWII recovery.
 Through archival research, Yuliia highlighted the diplomatic complexities of Finland’s relationship with the Soviet Union as a useful parallel for similar geopolitical pressures faced by Ukraine and Baltic states today.
 Lula Fox

 Anthropology and Environmental Policy and Culture, Weinberg College of Arts and Sciences ‘26

 Lula Fox received the Summer International Senior Thesis Grant in 2025.
-With support from the Buffett Institute, Lula travelled to Guåhan (Guam) to conduct research for her thesis “nafa'maolek Ecologies: CHamoru Resurgence through Environmental Activism.”
+With support from the Roberta Buffett Institute, Lula travelled to Guåhan (Guam) to conduct research for her thesis “nafa'maolek Ecologies: CHamoru Resurgence through Environmental Activism.”
 Her research assessed how Indigenous CHamoru activists resist U.S. militarization by grounding their environmental justice work in Indigenous identity, values, and cultural knowledge.
 Through participant observation and interviews with environmental justice activists, Lula offered a framework for understanding resistance as both political and cultural survival.
 Her work challenged dominant narratives that erase islander agency in conversations about Indigenous environmentalism in militarized Pacific territories.
 Hamza Haq

 Political Science and International Studies, Weinberg College of Arts and Sciences ‘25

 Hamza Haq received the Academic Year International Senior Thesis Grant in 2024.
-With the Buffett Institute’s support, Hamza travelled to Iraq to carry out research for his thesis “Beyond the State: Securing Iraq’s Holy Cities After U.S. Intervention.”
+With the Roberta Buffett Institute’s support, Hamza travelled to Iraq to carry out research for his thesis “Beyond the State: Securing Iraq’s Holy Cities After U.S. Intervention.”
 He focused on the effects of post-Iraq War border security measures on religious rituals in key Shi’a holy cities such as Karbala, Najaf, and Samarra. .
 Dan Murrieta

 History, Weinberg College of Arts and Sciences ‘25

-Dan Murrieta received the Buffett Institute’s Academic Year International Senior Thesis Grant in 2024.
+Dan Murrieta received the Roberta Buffett Institute’s Academic Year International Senior Thesis Grant in 2024.
 Dan travelled to Santiago, Chile to conduct research for his thesis “Nuevas canciones para nuevas sociedades: Folklore, Utopia, Radical Change, and Music in Chile and Cuba.”
 His research focused on the New Song Movement, national folklore, and Latin American visions of utopia and revolutionary change during the Cold War.
 In Santiago, he explored archival collections of textual, audiovisual, and oral histories of Nueva Canción.
 Dan examined the role of music, culture, and folklore in ideological struggles over the future of Latin America.
 Jun Park

 Political Science and International Studies, Weinberg College of Arts and Sciences ‘26

-Jun Park received the Summer International Senior Thesis Grant from the Buffett Institute in 2025.
+Jun Park received the Summer International Senior Thesis Grant from the Roberta Buffett Institute in 2025.
 In Seoul, South Korea, he carried out research for his thesis “Reclaiming Urban Spaces: Bukchon Hanok Village Amid Overtourism.”
 His research explored how residents of Bukchon Hanok Village in Seoul resist overtourism by asserting their collective urban rights over capitalist interests.
 Through document analysis and interviews with residents, activists, and policymakers, Jun studied how protests and advocacy against overtourism influence urban policy and provide new insights into the issue of sustainable urban governance amid rising global tourism pressures.
 Hannah Tsai

 History, Weinberg College of Arts and Sciences ‘25

-Hannah Tsai received the Academic Year International Senior Thesis Grant from the Buffett Institute in 2024.
+Hannah Tsai received the Academic Year International Senior Thesis Grant from the Roberta Buffett Institute in 2024.
 In London, England, Hannah carried out research for her thesis “The Condemned Calico: Weaver Riots and the Moral Economy in the Context of the Calico Act of 1721.”
 By examining primary sources at the National Archives and British Library, she investigated the Calico Act, which banned the wearing of calico in Britain.
 She highlighted the plight of working-class weavers and reassessed the social and cultural implications of the Act, a topic that resonates with current debates around globalization, protectionism, and labor.
 Vincent Xiong

 Chemistry, Weinberg College of Arts and Sciences ‘26

-Vincent Xiong received the Buffett Institute’s Summer International Senior Thesis Grant in 2025.
+Vincent Xiong received the Roberta Buffett Institute’s Summer International Senior Thesis Grant in 2025.
 In Münster, Germany, Vincent carried out research for his thesis “Exploration of Supramolecular Platinum Fluorescence in Hydrophobic and Lipid Film Environments.”
 Vincent investigated possibilities for the design of supramolecules designed to deliver multiple drug molecules to injured tissue sites to promote healing.
 At the University of Münster, he used advanced chemical synthesis and purification tools to form an experimental foundation for his research on future clinical applications for drug delivery systems designed to reduce inflammation with fewer side effects.
 2023–24

 Diana Deng